 PPIs are used to treat heartburn and stomach ulcers; however, as previously discussed, heartburn is usually due to already low levels of stomach acid and ulcers are a result of H. pylori, which needs to be treated to fully resolve the issue.
 PPIs only mask the symptoms caused by inadequate stomach acid levels.
 They have been found to cause arrhythmias, seizures, clopidogrel (Plavix) resistance, osteoporotic fractures, cardiac birth defects, decrease in magnesium levels resulting in an increased risk of leg spasms, clostridium difficile-associated diarrhea (CDAD), and more.
 PPIs should be avoided, and other more appropriate forms of normalizing stomach acid levels should be used.

-Appropriate levels of stomach acid must be maintained in order to properly digest the foods we consume and absorb the nutrients necessary for our body to function and heal as it is meant to.
+Appropriate levels of stomach acid must be maintained in order to properly digest the foods we consume and absorb the nutrients necessary for our body to function and heal as it is designed.
 Hydrochloric acid is the key component in stomach acid, and because maintaining the correct level of acidity can be a delicate balance, we sometimes experience acid reflux.
 Lifestyle and diet changes can usually resolve incidents of acid reflux and antacids should not be taken.

-Ultimately, the solution for acid reflux and GERD is not to decrease stomach acid but to increase it so the feedback system will work, and the cardiac sphincter will close.
+Ultimately, the solution for acid reflux and GERD is not to decrease stomach acid but to increase it so the feedback system will work, and the esophageal sphincter will close.
 Maintaining proper stomach acid levels will also reduce the risk of painful diseases and infections.

 “Opportunities and Challenges in Digestive Diseases Research: Recommendations of the National Commission on Digestive Diseases.”
 National Institutes of Health, U.S. Department of Health and Human Services.
 Bethesda, MD: National Institutes of Health; 2009.
 NIH Publication 08–6514.)